-We have a business website, ncm.com and three consumer facing websites, firstlookonline.com, FathomEvents.com and movienightout.com and mobile apps CinemaSync® and Movie Night Out®.
-We launched CinemaSync[®] and will continue to expand CinemaSync[®] distribution to create a much more important marketing tool for our theatre partners and advertising clients.
-CinemaSync® allows our theater partners to engage directly with their patrons to market tickets for upcoming films and concession products.
-It also provides a unique marketing tool for our local and national advertising clients who can use it to distribute coupons and other valueadded elements by syncing to consumer's smart phones during the playing of ads and content segments in our FirstLook pre-show or on our lobby network.
+We have a business website, ncm.com and three consumer facing websites, firstlookonline.com, FathomEvents.com (which was transferred with the sale) and movienightout.com and mobile apps FirstLookSync (formerly CinemaSync) and Movie Night Out.
+We launched FirstLookSync and will continue to expand FirstLookSync distribution to create a much more important marketing tool for our theatre partners and advertising clients.
+FirstLookSync allows our theater partners to engage directly with their patrons to market tickets for upcoming films and concession products.
+It also provides a unique marketing tool for our local and national advertising clients who can use it to distribute coupons and other value-added elements by syncing to consumers' smart phones during the playing of ads and content segments in our FirstLook pre-show or on our lobby network.
 Our consumer facing websites and mobile apps extend our FirstLook pre-show in order to expand our advertising reach to online and mobile consumers and provide an opportunity to create a unique integrated bundle of marketing products for our clients.
 We also have an online advertising network through selling and marketing relationships with several movie and entertainment related online websites and mobile app publishers.
 We are developing and operating our websites and mobile apps through our existing media production and technology group and selling the advertising on our advertising network through a small digital sales group and our existing national and local sales organizations.
 As these online and mobile activities are supported primarily through our existing staff and infrastructure, we believe that digital revenue and additional in-theatre integrated marketing packages can be developed with limited incremental investment and operating costs.
 We will employ several marketing strategies to attract patrons to our websites and promote the download and usage of our mobile apps including placing ads within our FirstLook pre-show.
-As of December 27, 2012, our online advertising network included 41 entertainment websites (including our 100% owned sites), with approximately 65 million unique visitors monthly.
+As of December 26, 2013, our online advertising network included 39 entertainment websites (including our 100% owned sites), with approximately 47 million unique visitors monthly.
 This vertically integrated online ad network provides advertisers the ability to target online entertainment consumers while providing publishers a way to benefit from NCM's sales infrastructure and the integration and bundling with NCM LLC's in-theatre network.